 We focus on inbound marketing.
 We tell people what we do, why we do it, and how we do it, and they reach out to us for information and education.
 Our strategies are designed to be bought through genuine client interest, not sold via middle channels.
 Our approach efficiently taps into a self-selected group of investors who understand and appreciate our value proposition.

-As alluded to earlier, minimizing distribution costs aren’t the only way we can minimize costs.
+As alluded to earlier, minimizing distribution costs aren’t the only way we can minimize costs to deliver Affordable Alpha.
 Our dedication to low-cost infrastructure and reliance on technology ensures our viability as a going concern.
 In short, we run things cheaper and more efficiently than your average active manager.
 Sure, we would love to have box seats at Yankee Stadium, host wine, and cheese events for our investors on the company yacht, and have three assistants for every employee.
 But we all know these things don’t add value to an investment portfolio.
 They merely add costs to the client.
 The money would be better spent on research and development or on technology to improve our offerings.

 We believe that financial services will be more competitive, transparent, and client-friendly in the future.
 We want to be at the forefront of this new normal in investment management.
 Our particular focus is on the active management sector and our desire is to create a new category: Affordable Alpha.
 Alpha Architect seeks to generate higher net returns for long-term buy-and-hold investors.